 Proposal Selection Proposals will be reviewed by the NWJF Steering Committee.
 Proposals that align most closely with the conference theme will receive highest priority.

-Notification You will be notified via e-mail of your proposal’s acceptance by the end of February, 2023.
+Notification You will be notified via e-mail of your proposal’s acceptance by March 17, 2025.
 In the meantime, please pencil in the forum dates on your calendar to ensure your availability upon notification of acceptance.
-If accepted you will be required to electronically submit your slides and handouts to be used in your presentation by June 6, 2023.
+If accepted you will be required to electronically submit your slides and handouts to be used in your presentation by June 10, 2025.
 Slides and handouts will be made available to conference participants via electronic files after the conference.
-If accepted, you will also be required to bring the handouts and materials for those that attend your session (you will be notified of the number of participants registered for your session).
+If accepted, you will also need to bring the handouts and materials for those that attend your session (you will be notified of the approximate number of participants registered for your session)

 Thank You!
-On behalf of NWJF, thank you very much for your time and energy in preparing and submitting your proposal by 5:00 PM PST, February 14, 2023.
+On behalf of NWJF, thank you very much for your time and energy in preparing and submitting your proposal by 5:00 PM PST, March 3, 2025.
+We look forward to seeing you at the 19th Annual NWJF!